Van Der Linden puts hosts to the sword with his four goal haul

 The visitors had impressed during their 2-1 win against Czechoslovakia just over a month earlier.
 In particular Marc Degryse had played well, and the Club Brugge forward was someone Luxembourg had to pay extra attention to.
 Two players were missing: defenders Georges Grün and Philippe Albert were nowhere to be seen.
 Grün had also not participated in the 1-0 friendly win at home to Yugoslavia just a few days previously, though Albert had, and Guy Thys had instead given debuts to two defenders: Koen Sanders, a central defender from Mechelen, and Jean-François de Sart, a full-back from RFC Liège, had replaced Éric Gerets.
 Sanders would start in Luxembourg, with de Sart on the bench, as Gerets was eligible again.
 Strong left-sided player Patrick Vervoort, a feature during the ’86 World Cup, had been absent since Belgium’s first qualifier, but was back in the line-up here.
 Forward Luc Nilis had been relegated to the substitutes’ bench, with Marc Van Der Linden, the man who came on for him during the win against the Czechoslovakians, his replacement.
 Van Der Linden had scored the goal against Yugoslavia in Brussels.

 Belgium had won 6-0 in Luxembourg in the qualifiers for the 1988 European Championships.
-That match had found place at Luxembourg's national stadium in Luxembourg City, Stade Municipal.
+That match had found place at Luxembourg’s national stadium in Luxembourg City, Stade Municipal.
 However, this stadium was currently a construction site due to necessary maintenance, and with their regular second choice in Esch-sur-Alzette unable to hold crowds in excess of 2,000, the Luxembourg FA saw across the country borders for alternatives.
-Eventually, they came up with French club Lille's ground, which did seem odd to outsiders, considering Lille's hardly 'right on the doorstep' from Luxembourg, an estimated 125 miles or so away, right on the Belgian border.
-Could it be assumed that the Belgian FA, somehow, had influenced on this decision?
-It was the first time since a European qualifying match against Holland in 1972 that Luxembourg would play a 'home' match out of the country.
-Against the Dutch, though, this seemed a regular occurance, as Luxembourg had also agreed to play their 'home' fixtures against Holland in Holland both for the 1958 and the 1970 World Cup qualifications.
-It will have felt more like a home than an away fixture for the Belgians, and the electronic scoreboard even suggested Belgium were at home, putting their name above that of the actual host's.
+Eventually, they came up with French club Lille’s ground, which did seem odd to outsiders, considering Lille’s hardly ‘right on the doorstep’ from Luxembourg, an estimated 125 miles or so away, right on the Belgian border.
+The two other options had been Metz and Aachen in West Germany.
+This was the first time since a European qualifying match against Holland in 1972 that Luxembourg would play a ‘home’ match out of the country.
+Against the Dutch, though, this seemed a regular occurance, as Luxembourg had also agreed to play their ‘home’ fixtures against Holland in Holland both for the 1958 and the 1970 World Cup qualifications.
+It will have felt more like a home than an away fixture for the Belgians, and the electronic scoreboard even suggested Belgium were at home, putting their name above that of the actual host’s.

 Referee?
 Borislav Alexandrov, a 45 year old Bulgarian with a wonderful moustache, would be in charge.
 He was far from experienced in an international setting, officiating in only his third ever international, his first ever qualifier, and more than four years after his last appearance: a 0-0 friendly match between Romania and Poland.
 Yet it was not thought that this match would present a referee with the greatest obstacles.